biorack/metatlas/docs/Targeted_Analysis.md

 Once the job has completed, you should check the files generated to make sure the RT correction models look acceptable.
 You can find the output PDF files at `~/metabolomics_data/<experiment_name>/<user_id>_<rt_predict_number>_0/Targeted/<workflow_name>/RT_Alignment/`.
 One easy way to view these files is to open them from the [Jupyter](https://jupyter.nersc.gov/) file browser.
 In `Actual_vs_Predicted_RTs.pdf`, you want to check that the default model (median-based RT correction and polynomial model) gives a good fit.
 At the bottom of the `Actual_vs_Predicted_RTs.pdf`, you can find the 'FileIndex' number that corresponds to the 'median' correction.
 Once you have determined the 'FileIndex' for median, you want to find the plot that has 'File: \<FileIndex\>' above it.
 This is the plot showing the models for the median-based RT correction.
 On each plot, there should be a red line (linear model) and green line (polynomial model).
 In many cases the lines for these models will almost be right on top of each other and you might not be able to see both of the lines unless you zoom in near the line ends.

-If the median-based polynomial model does not give a good fit, then you will want to re-run  `launch_rt_predictions.sh` with additional parameters (and an incremented `rt_predict_number`).
-See [Passing Additional Notebook Parameters To launch_rt_predictions.sh](#passing-additional-notebook-parameters-to-launch_rt_predictionsh) to learn how to pass the parameters.
+If the median-based polynomial model does not give a good fit, then you will want to re-run  `submit_slurm_jobs.sh` with additional parameters (and an incremented `rt_predict_number`).
+See [Passing Additional Notebook Parameters To submit_slurm_jobs.sh](#passing-additional-notebook-parameters-to-submit_slurm_jobsh) to learn how to pass the parameters.
 The two most relevant parameters for choosing a different model are `use_poly_model` and `dependent_data_source`.
 Documentation of the parameters and their possible values can be found in the first code block of the [RT_prediction.ipynb](https://github.com/biorack/metatlas/blob/main/notebooks/reference/RT_Prediction.ipynb) notebook.

 ### Perform ISTDsEtc Analysis